 Health data standards in LMICs

 It is a widely held belief that digital technologies have an important role to play in strengthening health systems in LMICs.
 Yet, also here the current fragmentation of health data stands in the way of scaling up digital health programs beyond project-centric, vertical solutions into sustainable health information exchanges [52].
-In the context of global digital health developments, Mehl et al. have also called for convergence to open standards, similar to Tsafnat et al., but additionally stress the need for open-source technologies (also our main argument in this paper), open content (representations of public health, health system or clinical knowledge to guide implementations) and open architectures (reusable enterprise architecture patterns for health systems) [15].
-As for the open architecture, we see a convergence towards the OpenHIE framework [53], which has been adopted by many sub-Saharan African countries as the architectural blueprint for implementing nation-wide health information exchanges (HIE) [54], including Nigeria [55], Kenya [56] and Tanzania [57].
+In the context of global digital health developments, Mehl et al. have also called for convergence to open standards, similar to Tsafnat et al., but additionally stresses the need for OSS (also our main argument in this paper), open content (representations of public health, health system or clinical knowledge to guide implementations) and open architectures (reusable enterprise architecture patterns for health systems) [15].
+As for the open architecture, we see a convergence towards the OpenHIE framework [53], which has been adopted by many LMICs as the architectural blueprint for implementing nation-wide health information exchanges (HIE) [54], including Nigeria [55], Kenya [56] and Tanzania [57].
 Figure 3 shows an overview of the OpenHIE architecture.